MAY ADRALES is a director, teacher and artistic leader.

 May Adrales is the recipient of the Andrew Ammerman Award at Arena Stage; TCG Alan Schneider Directing Award; League of Professional Women Josephine Abady Award; Stage Directors and Choreographers Foundation’s inaugural Denham Fellowship and the Paul Green Emerging Directing award.
 She is a recipient of a TCG New Generations grant.
 She has been awarded directing fellowships at New York Theater Workshop; Women’s Project; SoHo Rep; and The Drama League.
 She has directed and taught at NYU, Juilliard, American Conservatory Theater, American Repertory Theater, Fordham University and Bard College.
 She served as a faculty member for The Public Theater’s Shakespeare Lab (2006-2009).
 She has served on faculty at Yale School of Drama; Einhorn School of Performing Arts at Primary Stages and Brown/Trinity MFA program.
 Adrales is a graduate of the Yale School of Drama.

-May Adrales is a first generation Filipina American.
+May Adrales is a second generation Filipina American.
 She grew up in Appalachia Virginia with her three sisters JoAnn, Gina and Tricia and had a backyard full of chickens, pheasant and dogs.
 Her father, Dr. Mamerto B. Adrales, a general surgeon and her mother, Jocelyn Divinagracia Adrales, a nurse, established a home and successful family practice in Covington, VA.
 She is a lover of ice cream and martinis and balances this love with a passion for marathons.
 Best friends with the one and only Chad Kessler since they tried to get on the wrong side of the bus in London.
 She is a proud mom to Macy Jocelyn, born three weeks early during her third preview for her production of Much Ado About Nothing.
 She is also a happy partner and emergency contact to theater designer and architect, Brad Kisicki.
 Together, they are recovered Skymiles addicts and currently resettling down in New York.